-Moist and sweet cake with a lovely golden caramel sauce.
+Moist and sweet yellow snack cake with caramel sauce.
 Talk of self control?

 I know I have self control, I do.
 I am disciplined.
-The first time I made this caramel made me question this ‘self control’ I have.
+The first time I made this yellow snack cake with caramel made me question this ‘self control’ I have.

 The cake is a simple one made with regular ingredients; butter or margarine, sugar, flour, baking soda and powder and buttermilk.
-Butter milk makes it rich and I am loving it in baked goods.
-The flavours of the cake; almond and vanilla topped with the caramel, heavenly!
+Butter milk makes it rich and super moist and I am loving it in baked goods.
+The flavours of the cake are almond and vanilla.
+These two with the caramel makes it heavenly!

 The caramel is made with evaporated milk, sugar and butter.
 Just throw it into the saucepan, leave to cook, stir occassionaly till it thickens and coats the back of a spoon.
 It is an easy but delicate process, be watchful so it does not burn.
 Do not attempt tasting the sauce.
 You will keep going back for more.

 Almond + vanilla + caramel = pure joy

 - 1 ½ cups/ 180g pastry/ all purpose flour

 - 1/2 cup/ 120 ml butter milk

 - 1/4 teaspoon almond essence/extract

 - 1/4 cup/ 57g butter/ margarine